Meet The Team

 Claire Payne

-Claire has been with VANS since February 2014 following a 10-year career break to raise a family who came to North Somerset in 2008.
-Prior to this she had been working for an investment company in London, commuting daily from South Croydon.
+Claire joined VANS In February 2014 following a 10-year career break to raise a family.
+She moved to North Somerset from South Croydon in 2008 but prior to this she worked for an investment company in London, enduring the daily commute for about 10 years.

-Volunteering plays an important part in Claire’s life, having volunteered in various capacities from as young as 14.
-Her current volunteering roles are as a youth club supporter and as a helper at a local weekly coffee morning.
+Volunteering plays an important part in her life, having volunteered in various capacities from as young as 14.
+Her current volunteering role is as a helper at a local weekly coffee morning.
+She often volunteers for a local Secondary school, signing students in and out, when rehearsing for their whole-school productions.

 Bernie Micklewright